 3 Responses to “Florida Man Arrested for Constructive Possession of an SBR”

 1. NFA Gun Trust Lawyer, David Goldman Says:

 Under Florida Statute 790.221 (1) it is illegal to be in possession of the parts to readily make a SBR, SBS, or Machine Gun unless (3) the firearms are lawfully owned and possessed under Federal Law.
 This case seems to deal more with possession than constructive possession.
 But remember that constructive possession is just another form of possession.

 September 1st, 2009 at 08:50 AM

-Even before I started collecting NFA items, I researched enough to know that possession of parts that can be easily assembled into an SBR, AOW, or machine gun was a violation.
+Even before I started collecting NFA items, I researched and learned enough to know that possession of parts that can be easily assembled into an SBR, AOW, or machine gun was a violation.
 While I don’t like it, it is the law.
 Mr. Amador was not aware that the possession of the parts that would make his pistol an AOW or SBR doesn’t hold any water.
 I don’t think this is going to work out for him the way he believes.

 3. J.C.
 Says: